top of page

 Power-Grip lift magnet

-Magna-Lock owned the Power-Grip lift magnet line twice in it's history.
+Magna-Lock owned the Power-Grip lift magnet line twice in its history.

-In the 1990's, Mattison looked to develop the vacuum workholding line of Magna-Lock, creating a line of vacuum chucks specifically made for woodworking.
+In the 1990s, Mattison looked to develop the vacuum workholding line of Magna-Lock, creating a line of vacuum chucks specifically made for woodworking.

 Magna-Lock stayed as part of Tri-CAM for another five years, this time being bought by David Nordman as Tri-CAM was sold out to their shareholders.
 Nordman, the former Vice-President of Tri-CAM, formed Magna-Lock USA, Inc., keeping the name for over 10 years.